Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session10.md

 Platform as a service (PAAS), this controls different software resources for things such as devloping and testing, and managing cloud applications

+Software as a service (SAAS), it conveys a 'full application stack as a service that customers can access and use'. overseen at, (Google Cloud 2024)

 ## Exercises and results
 *What exercises did you complete.
 What results.
 Screen shots and notes*